what is a layoff

 6. Carefully Choose your Career Domain

-Fields like internet of things, digital marketing, data science, management, artificial intelligence, business analytics etc. are some of the quickly emerging fields in the Indian professional domain.
-Explore top online courses and degrees in management, IT, technology, computer applications here!
+Fields like the Internet of things, digital marketing, data science, management, artificial intelligence, business analytics etc. are some of the quickly emerging fields in the Indian professional domain.
+Explore top online courses and degrees in management, IT, technology, and computer applications here!

 7. Refine your Niche skills